ABOUT

 Make space!

-We line up off the pink dots (by the sides of the room) so that there is plenty of room for folks as they enter to practice.
+We lay our mats on the black brackets to create rows so that there is plenty of room for folks as they enter to practice.

 Leave it better than you found it!